 The most common e-mail scam is called “Phishing.”
 Phishing is an (illegal) attempt to get you to respond to what may seem to be a legitimate e-mail request.
 Scammers send out official looking mass e-mails to unsuspecting recipients, hoping that among those recipients there will be people who believe the e-mail is a genuine communication.

 The fake e-mail will urge you to respond, typically using terms like “urgent” or “immediate response needed.”
 The message may ask you to click on a link that may be close to a real web site address.
 It may prompt you to click on an attachment to open it.
 The senders will write that it’s “urgent” that you confirm details of your account by going to the web site via the fake link or through the attachment.
 Do not respond in any way to e-mails if you are not totally sure you know the sender.
 If you are even a little suspicious, do not click on the link or open the attachment.
-The National Bank of Cambridge does not and will not ever send an e-mail asking for account information.
+1880 Bank does not and will not ever send an e-mail asking for account information.
 If you suspect an e-mail is fake or fraudulent, the best and safest course is to move the e-mail to your Spam folder, then delete it along with whatever else is in the Spam folder.
 If the sender was legitimate, (which is unlikely, because rarely if ever would a legitimate company ask you for that information via e-mail) they will find another way to get in touch.